 Christmas is always a time for family, and the Christmas songs reminds me of all those Christmas mornings when you were young and the excitement of the festive season.

 We mount half a dozen snow machines in the reservoir's roof!
 It's not real snow of course, but the effect is absolutely breathtaking!
 What kind of planning and preparation goes into a show like this?
 Our cast rehearses for about three months, however, behind the scenes there is around 12 months planning to explore the right programme.

 They can expect a world class concert of everything from Christmas favourites to beautiful choral style arrangements and of course some sing-alongs.
 It is the perfect way to celebrate the end of 2016 with friends, family or work colleagues.
-Like all of our Underground Opera concerts, our goal is to make our audiences laugh, cry and cheer...and 'Carols in the Reservoir' will be no exception!Describe the show in three words.
+Like all of our Underground Opera concerts, our goal is to make our audiences laugh, cry and cheer...and 'Carols in the Reservoir' will be no exception!